Mallorca airport closed after fake emergency diverts plane | DW | 06.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A flight from Morroco to Turkey was diverted to the Mediterranean island due to a medical emergency, which turned out to be false.
-Twenty passengers fled the plane in an attempt to enter Spain illegally, police say.
+A flight from Morocco to Turkey was diverted to the Mediterranean island due to a medical emergency, which turned out to be false.
+Twenty passengers fled the plane in an attempt to enter Spain illegally, police said.

 Police believe the flight was diverted on purpose to facilitate the illegal entry of migrants to Spain